nickbrazeau/nickbrazeau.github.io/content/publications.md

 # Publications and Talks
-Here is a quick place to find links to manuscripts and prior talks that I have given. (:warning: _these are all hosted by external sites_)
+Here is a quick place to find links to manuscripts and prior talks that I have given (:warning: _these are all hosted by external sites_).

 ## Manuscripts